Skip to main content

 Steve Diercks, the Governor's Representative to the GCC, and his son Andy on their farm in Coloma

-to the GCC, and his son Andy on their farm in
+and his son Andy on their farm in Coloma.

 Highlights

-• The Wisconsin Potato & Vegetable Growers Association (WPVGA) funds several applied research projects led by Dr. Yi Wang, UW Professor of Horticulture, and Dr. Matt Ruark, UW Professor of Soil Science, looking at nitrate concentrations in irrigation water as well as evaluating the performance of multiple potato varieties in low nitrogen environments.
-The research results will provide important information for growers to help them develop improved nutrient management programs that account for nitrogen being applied in the irrigation water, along with new varieties that use less nitrogen. .
+• Every year, the WPVGA funds several applied research projects led by Dr. Yi Wang, UW Professor of Horticulture, and Dr. Matt Ruark, UW Professor of Soil Science, evaluating the performance of multiple potato varieties in low nitrogen environments as well as studying nitrate concentrations in irrigation water.
+The research results will provide important information for growers.
+It will help them develop improved nutrient management programs that account for nitrogen being applied in the irrigation water.
+It will also identify new varieties that use less nitrogen and existing varieties that perform well with less nitrogen.

 » Read more.